consected/restructure/docs/filestore-setup.md

 # Filestore Setup

 Filestore is a component that provides upload, management and download of medical and project files.
-This document is targeted at production use of Filestore on a Linux platform.
-For development with Filestore on macOS, see [README.md](../README.md) and `app-scripts/setup-dev-filestore.sh`

 Edit the file `config/initializers/nfs_store_config.rb`